classabbyamp/convoyeur/README.md

-# filehost-adapter
+# Convoyeur

-IRC [FILEHOST](https://soju.im/filehost) extension adapter to external paste services.
+IRCv3 [FILEHOST](https://soju.im/filehost) extension adapter to external file upload services.

+## How it Works

+Convoyeur is designed to sit behind the bouncer or server that implements FILEHOST, and proxy upload requests to other places.
+It reads several headers to determine how to route an upload request:

+- `Soju-Username` or `X-Username`: username to look up in the user-to-host mapping
+- `X-Upload-Host`: the identifier of an upload host

+Convoyeur uses these headers in fallback-style logic:

+1. Use `X-Upload-Host` to select an upload host directly
+2. Use `Soju-Username` and find the matching upload host
+3. Use `X-Username` and find the matching upload host
+4. If no username or upload host is given, or there is no matching upload host found, the default upload host is used (if it is defined)

+Convoyeur also uses the `Content-Type`, `Content-Disposition` (`filename` parameter), and `Content-Length` headers in accordance with the FILEHOST specification.

 ## Configuration

-filehost-adapter is configured via an [HCL](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) file.
-This is passed to the program via the environment variable `ADAPTER_CONF=path/to/config.hcl`.
+Convoyeur is configured via an [HCL](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) file.
+This is passed to the program via the environment variable `CONVOYEUR_CONF=path/to/config.hcl`.

 Logging can be configured via the [`RUST_LOG`](https://docs.rs/env_logger/latest/env_logger/#enabling-logging) environment variable (default: `RUST_LOG=info`).